AdyaS2010/Isometric-Drawings/README.md

 - [License](#license)

 ## Introduction
 Isometric drawings are a great way to represent three-dimensional objects in a two-dimensional space.
 They are commonly used in engineering, architecture, and video game design.
-This project will help you understand the principles of isometric drawing and provide you with the tools to create your own.
+This project will help you understand the principles of isometric drawing and provide you with the tools to create your own (yay!)

 ## Getting Started
 To get started with this project, you will need: